gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    In the rest of the document, unless the version of DTLS is specifically called out, the text applies to both versions of DTLS.

+   DTLS/SCTP requires the maximum DTLS record size to be known, and not being changed during the lifetime of the Association.

 ## Terminology